 Ash and Chapman settle hack claim

-Leslie Ash and her husband Lee Chapman have settled their phone hacking claim against the News of the World - and now plan to take action against other newspapers.
+Celebrity couple Leslie Ash and Lee Chapman have settled their phone hacking claim against the News of the World - and now plan to take action against other newspapers.

-The actress and the former footballer sued the now-closed Sunday tabloid over fears that it illegally listened to their voicemails while Leslie was recovering from a superbug in hospital in 2004.
+The actress and the former footballer sued the now-closed Sunday tabloid over fears that it illegally listened to their voicemails while Ash was recovering from a superbug in hospital in 2004.